-Staff must ensure they are familiar with and comply with the school's e-safety policy.
+Staff must ensure they are familiar with and comply with the school's online safety and acceptable use policy.

 It is not unusual for pupils or, sometimes, their parents to develop infatuations towards members of staff.
 All such situations must be responded to sensitively to maintain the dignity of those concerned.
 Staff should also be aware that such circumstances carry a high risk of words or actions being misinterpreted and for allegations to be made against staff.
 Any indications of an infatuation towards staff must be reported to their line manager.